 Its underlying ethos is to make the world a better place, according to its CEO Jennifer Twiner McCarron.

-Through its three divisions: Kids and Family, Factual and Scripted, Thunderbird also has a division based in the United Kingdom dedicated to establishing partnerships with production companies to develop the company’s intellectual property.
+The company has three divisions: Kids and Family, Factual,and Scripted.
+Thunderbird also has a division based in the United Kingdom dedicated to establishing partnerships with production companies to develop the company’s intellectual property.

-The company is behind popular titles such as ‘The Last Kids on Earth,’ ‘$ave My Reno,’ ‘Highway Thru Hell’ and the award-winning CBC sitcom ‘Kim’s Convenience.’
+The group is behind popular titles such as ‘The Last Kids on Earth,’ ‘$ave My Reno,’ ‘Highway Thru Hell’ and the award-winning CBC sitcom ‘Kim’s Convenience.’

 Thunderbird’s executive team and board of directors reads like a who’s who of the Canadian entertainment industry.
 CEO Twiner McCarron is a creative at heart, an Emmy-award winner and one of the leading women in the animation sector.